misterjtc/raspberrypi_security/README.md

 6. Set the width to 640 and the height to 480
 7. Set pre_capture and post_capture to 2
 8. Uncomment mmalcam_name vc.ril.camera if you are using the RaspberryPi camera
 9. Change the target_dir parameters to where you want to save your videos/images.
-My examples uses /home/pi/PiCam
+My example uses /home/pi/PiCam
 10. Set locate_motion_mode to on
 11. Set locate_motion_style to redbox
 12. Set text_changes to on